PDMarschall/Portfolio_MauiNewsfeed/README.md

 - [x] Create, Edit, Save, and Deletion of Userdefined Filters.
 - [x] Use Local Storage for persisting filters
 - [x] Whitelist Filter

+### Implementation Details

+1. The Application is a .NET Maui Blazor Hybrid solution.
+ - It leverages Maui for ease of deployment to all platforms natively.